Vulkan4D/v4d_module_sample/README.md

-# v4d_module_sample

-## Vulkan4D module sample
+## Vulkan4D sample module

-This is a sample/template package for implementation of a Module for V4D
+This is a sample/template package for an implementation of a Module for V4D

 ## What is a Module